Reinforced Latent Reasoning for LLM-based Recommendation: Methodology

 Formally, given a data point converted into the prompt format $(x, y)$, at the $i$-th reasoning token generation, we first obtain the hidden states from the LLM's final decoding layer by inputting $x$ along with all previously generated latent reasoning tokens.
 We then apply our additional attention layer to these hidden states and take the last-position output as the next latent reasoning token.
 Formally,

-where $LLM^{-1}(\cdot)$ denotes the output of the final decoding layer of the LLM, $r_1, \dots, r_{i-1}$ are the previously generated latent reasoning tokens, and $H_{i-1}$ is the corresponding sequence of hidden states produced by $LLM^{-1}(\cdot)$.
-“LatentRATT” refers to our additional attention layer for generating latent reasoning tokens.
-Finally, $r_i \in \mathbb{R}^d$ denotes the $i$-th generated latent reasoning token, where $d$ is the dimension size of the LLM's text token embedding.
+where $LLM^{-1}(\cdot)$ denotes the output of the LLM’s final decoding layer; $r_1, \dots, r_{i-1}$ are the previously generated latent reasoning tokens; and $\mH_{i-1} \in \R^{(|x|+i-1)\times d}$ represents the corresponding sequence of hidden states produced by $LLM^{-1}(\cdot)$, with dimensionality $d$.
+"LatentRATT" refers to our additional attention layer for generating latent reasoning tokens.
+Finally, $r_i \in \R^d$ denotes the $i$-th generated latent reasoning token.

-\textit{Final Generation.} After generating $N$ latent reasoning tokens to form the final reasoning thought $r = [r_1, \dots, r_N]$, we concatenate $x$ and $r$ as the input to the LLM for next-item prediction.
+\textit{Final Generation.} After generating $N$ latent reasoning tokens to form the final reasoning thought $r = [r_1, \dots, r_N]$, we concatenate $x$ and $r$ as the input to the LLM for next-item prediction. \zy{Here, $N$ is a hyperparameter controlling the length of the latent reasoning sequence, and under our framework, a minimal $N$ (e.g., $N=1$) can achieve strong performance.}